Centril/gradle-plugin-robospock/README.md

 <!-- /MarkdownTOC -->

-gradle-plugin-robospock is a small gradle plugin for the sole purpose of configuring [**robospock**](https://github.com/Polidea/RoboSpock) ([**gradle**](http://www.gradle.org/) + [**spock**](https://github.com/spockframework/spock) +  [**roboelectric**](http://robolectric.org))
+[gradle-plugin-robospock] is a small gradle plugin for the sole purpose of setting up **[robospock]** (**[gradle]** + **[spock]** +  **[roboelectric]**) as easily as possible.
-in an as-easy-as-possible fashion.

-Robospock will basically let you do unit/integration testing of android specific code using the praised spock framework which uses specification driven testing and BDD (Behavior-Driven Development) using [**groovy**](http://groovy.codehaus.org).
+Robospock will basically let you do unit/integration testing of android specific code using the praised spock framework which uses specification driven testing and BDD (Behavior-Driven Development) using **[groovy]**.

 And all of this happens using Roboelectric which avoids the hassle and latency involved in doing testing on an actual android device or worse, an emulator.

 ## Usage

 **Using the plugin requires you to have your android application or library in one project, and your testing code in another project.** This is a restriction that the android gradle plugin puts on us, and it is not possible to circumvent it today, as doing: `apply plugin: 'groovy'` conflicts with the android plugin.

 ### Applying from a tester project: